Automobile-Service-Marketplace-System/Diagrams-Models/requirement-gathering.md

       - after selling the reserved parts, clear reservations.
       - see analytics about sale performance

    6. Regarding accessories

       Since service centers also can sell accessories, there are features surrounding it too

       - add new accessories to the catalogue
       - update details of existing accessories
       - delete accessories from catalogue
       - see analytics
       - **If we implement a ordering method for customers to pay and order, features like, see unfulfilled orders, mar them a fulfilled after sending the product to customer, past orders and view selling performance**

    7. Regarding emergency support / roadside assistance

       - admins receive emergency requests from customers with a location attached.
       - if it's possible to assist that customer, admin can accept and send contact details of the technician sent for him.
-      - If it's longtime repair then the admin will update the progress to the system.
+      - If it's a longtime repair then the admin will update the progress to the system.

-      - etc.
-   8. Regarding reparing
+   8. Regarding repairing

-      - maintain staff can update the current status and progress of the vehical. and it will be easy for customers to keep in touch
+      - maintain staff can update the current status and progress of the vehicle. and it will be easy for customers to keep in touch
-      - after reparing, service center can send messege/notification to customer regarding when can they get their vehical and other details
+      - after repairing, service center can send message/notification to customer regarding when can they get their vehicle and other details
-      -see the vehical service history to analyze problems and changed parts.
+      - see the vehicle service history to analyze problems and changed parts.

-## Spare-part Center
+## Spare-part Seller

-Spare-parts are sold via spare-part Shops and also service centers can sell spare-parts as a service.
+Spare-parts are sold via spare-part Sellers and also service centers can sell spare-parts as a service.
-1. Regarding spare-part shop
+There are two stats of Spare part seller accounts

+1. Unauthenticated users (either logged out or doesn't have an account yet)
+2. Authenticated users (logged in users)

+Almost all of the features are only available to authenticated users.

+1. Features available to unauthenticated users
+1. Regrading authentication

+   - Request to create a Spare part seller account by filling out details and providing required documents.Will receive confirmation via email after an admin verifies the details and creates an account for them.
-    - Login to the system if there is a already created account otherwise create a new account providing required information to the administrator
+   - Login to and already existing spare part seller account
-    - Forget password feature (Spare-parts centres can reset password if forgotten by entering correct email)
+   - Forgot password feature forget password feature (Spare part sellers can reset password if forgotten by entering correct email)

+1. Features available to authenticated users

+   1. Regarding authentication

+      - Log out from the spare part seller dashboard
-    - add/update/delete spare-parts
+      - Reset password

+   2. Regarding spare part seller info & services

+      - Request admin to change business info by providing necessary details and documents.
+      - add/edit/delete customized banner image for dedicated pages (along with some minor customization)

+   3. Regarding support

+      - can inquire admins about issues they face using the platform

+   4. Regarding customers

-    - see the reserved spare-parts and reserve for the customer if it's possible
+      - see reviews posted by customers for the service center.
-    - Notify customer when the order is ready
-    - Contact customer for further clarification
-    - etc.
-2. Regarding spare-parts where sell in the service centers
+      - see information about customers who have reserved spare parts

+   5. Regarding spare-part selling

+      - add new spare parts to the catalogue
+      - update details of existing spare parts
-    - add/update/delete spare-parts
+      - delete spare-parts from catalogue
-    - see the reserved spare-parts and reserve for the customer if it's possible
-    - Notify customer when the order is ready
-    - Contact customer for further clarification
-    - etc.
+      - see reservations of spare parts from customers
+      - after selling the reserved parts, clear reservations.
+      - see customers who bought spare parts
+      - see analytics about sale performance